port-labs/port-docs/docs/quickstart.md

 Port allows you to create flexible, permission-controlled actions for your developers to use.
 Actions are created and executed from the [self-service](https://app.getport.io/self-serve) page of the portal.

-You should see four actions in your portal.
+You should see several actions in your portal.
 An action in Port has two parts:
 - A frontend - this is where you define the action type and its inputs.
 - A backend - this is where the action's logic is triggered.
 Port supports a variety of backends.

 :::info completing your actions
-The four actions in your portal only have their frontends defined.
+The existing actions in your portal only have their frontends defined.
 To finish setting up an action, click on the link attached to it to follow a dedicated guide.
 :::

 **Learn more:**